ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/vxworks-551.txt

 |caution|
-  Please note that in order to deploy the cmsoap service for use with the OpenSplice DDS Tuner, it must be configured in ``ospl.xml`` and the libraries named ``libcmxml.so`` and ``libddsrrstorage.so`` must be
+  Please note that in order to deploy the cmsoap service for use with the Vortex OpenSplice Tuner, it must be configured in ``ospl.xml`` and the libraries named ``libcmxml.so`` and ``libddsrrstorage.so`` must be
   pre-loaded: